Zero to AI Agent in 10 Minutes: The Low-Code Path to Building Intelligent Systems

 source .venv/bin/activate # On Windows: .venv\Scripts\activate

-# Install the SDK
+# Install the SDK from local source

-pip install soorma-core
+pip install -e sdk/python

 # Build infrastructure containers (one-time setup)